Platform Usage Limits

 The API platform enforces two limits regarding the maximum amount of data returned by an API request:

 - Maximum Record Limit: the maximum number of records returned by an API request.
-The maximum records returned is 5000.
+The maximum records returned is 5000 (default is 1000 if limit parameter is not provided).

 - Maximum Payload Size: the maximum payload size returned in the response payload.
 The maximum payload size returned is 3MB.